Carreau/ipython-wiki/Roadmap:-IPython.md

 To provide direction and focus to the project, the core IPython developers have started to meet every six months, mostly in person, at UC Berkeley.
 These meetings are being funded through the Sloan Foundation.
-Along with these meetings, we plan to have a major release every six months (July / December).
-The meetings will happen right after each release, to provide focus and direction for the next six months of work.
+Along with these meetings, we plan to have a major release every six months (roughly July / December).
+The meetings will happen around each release, to provide focus and direction for the next six months of work.
 Our first meeting was in January 2013, to plan for the 1.0 release in July and this document is a direct result of that meeting.
 Each meeting will result in this document being updated with a roadmap for each release.